-An excellent natural remedy for styes is applying warm compresses on the eye for five minutes.
-This helps relieve inflammation and, in return, eases the release of pus and reduces pain and itchiness.
+An excellent natural remedy for styes is applying warm compresses on the eye for five minutes at a time.
+This helps relieve inflammation which will promote the release of pus and reduce pain and itchiness.

 Other natural remedies such as chamomile, aloe vera, and even organic baby shampoo can also be used to relieve discomfort caused by a stye.

 Most of the time the stye disappears on its own and does not require medical treatment, however, if it does not disappear after about 8 days or if it gets worse with time, it is recommended that you consult with an ophthalmologist.